Choosing the right metal roofing contractor is just one piece of the installation puzzle.

-Choosing the right contractor is just one piece of the metal roof installation puzzle.
-The next part of the installation of a metal roof, or any kind of roof for that matter, can be just as stressful.
-This is especially true if it’s your first home/business or just the first time you’ve ever purchased a roof.
+The next part of the installation of a metal roof — or any kind of roof for that matter — can be just as stressful.
+This is especially true if it’s your first property or just the first time you’ve ever purchased a roof.

 Some of the most common worries we hear about from customers include:

-- How do I need to prepare my property for a metal roof installation?
+- How should I prepare my property for a metal roof installation?

 - Does someone need to be at my home/building at all times during the installation?

 - Where will the contractors put their vehicles, equipment, disposal units, etc.?

 - How can I prepare my pets, children, or neighbors for the loud noises?